Help with Tax Table 2014 brackets

 If you cannot file on time you can probably get a extension of up to 6 months.
 There are forms available for this, Form 4868 will help you with filing for an extension.

 If you file for an extension this does not extend the time for paying your taxes.
 You will end up owing interest and penalties on any unpaid taxes.
 The taxes were still due on April 15th and you will need to pay interest on the time from April 15th to when you paid your taxes.
-This affects your IRS 2014 Tax Tables.
+This affects your Tax Table 2014 results.
 The form that will help you with this is Form 4868.

-When research the IRS 2014 Tax Tables, you may qualify for an extension if you meet one of the following conditions:
+When research your tax forms, you may qualify for an extension if you meet one of the following conditions:

 If you live outside the US and PR and your place of business is outside the US or PR.